audy018/mysqldumpsplit/README.md

 ## Performances

-Since the library processes the .sql file using node streams it can handle large files without fully loading it in memory.
+Since the library processes the .sql file using node streams, it can handle large files without fully loading it in memory.

 Using a pretty decent Laptop I was able to split a **180 tables, 16GB .sql** file in _under 2 minutes_ using _less than 50MB of RAM_.